 If you ask me what the number one commercial guava in Hawaii is, Beaumont is my answer.
 The plant is a Hawaiian native, derived from fruits found in Halemanu, Oahu.

 One thing to be aware of is that the pulp has a fair amount of seeds.
 However, don’t let those tiny seeds bother you and miss out on the decent mix of sweetness with a mild sour taste.
-I cannot ramble about Beaumont without talking about its scent.

 Come on guava lovers!
 I know you can’t resist this Beaumont Guava taste test.